Pump boat

 A pump boat (usually variation as pambot in local languages) is an outrigger canoe (bangka 'boat) native to Southeast Asia powered by a small gasoline or diesel engine.
 Smaller pump boats might be powered by the sort of small single-cylinder engine used to drive a water pump.
 Larger ones are often powered by recycled automobile engines.

-Pump boats are a utility boat in the Philippines, used for nearly everything from inter-island transportation to fishing and even the Philippine Coast Guard.
+Pump boats are utility boats in the Philippines, used for nearly everything from inter-island transportation to fishing and even the Philippine Coast Guard.
 Pump boats are also used by Sama-Bajau migrants and refugees in Sabah, Malaysia and eastern Indonesia (where it is known as pombot).